 master.key

-from the first node to the additional nodes located at$JFROG_HOME/artifactory/var/etc/security/master.key.
+from the first node to the following location$JFROG_HOME/artifactory/var/etc/security/master.key

 Start the additional nodes.